snowdriftcoop/snowdrift/README.md

     Snowdrift Development

-To rebuild the site after changes to the code, run cabal install first before starting the server.
+To rebuild the site after changes to the code, run "cabal install" first before starting the server.

 Alternately, you may use the yesod devel command which does a combined rebuild and server start.
 In rare cases, yesod devel may succeed where cabal install failed (or vice versa),